sw360/sw360chores/README.md

 #### The file `./configuration/configuration.pl`
 This contains some configuration for the `sw360chores.pl`.
 Most of the flags can also be overwritten via CLI-flags.

+#### The file `./configuration/COUCHDB_USER`
+This file just contains the user for CouchDB and it is set up as an environment variable for docker compose.

 #### The file `./configuration/COUCHDB_PASSWORD`
 This file just contains the password for CouchDB and it is added as secret to the containers.